 When Hazel was born she seemed perfectly healthy, but within minutes her health started to decline.
 She was diagnosed with biliary atresia, which means her bile ducts failed to form, preventing the release of bile from the liver, which, if not corrected, can lead to cirrhosis and liver failure.

-Hazel is now 4 years old and reaching all developmental milestones.
-She just started pre-K and loves to ride bikes, swim, run, climb, swing and follow her older brother everywhere.
+Hazel is reaching all developmental milestones.
+She loves to ride bikes, swim, run, climb, swing and follow her older brother everywhere.